salama/object-machine/object/types.md

 ## Types and Classes

 In our design, objects are made up of Values.
 We will define Values in a little, but just to clarify, objects do not contain other objects, only references.
-In other words true agrigation of objects is not supported, only association.
+In other words true aggregation of objects is not supported, only association.

 Another common feature for all objects is that they have a class, and without using class